Complex QA and language models hybrid architectures, Survey: Solving with prompting

-Prompt can be optimized to get the best answer possible directly (\textbf{prompt engineering for single-pass}): \begin{description} \item [Zero-shot prompting] provides a prompt for task without prior training on this task and no additional context or guidance. \item [In-Context learning and Few-shot Prompting] provides prompt with relevant context~\citep{brownLanguageModelsAre2020, rubinLearningRetrievePrompts2022} or demonstration~\citep{minRethinkingRoleDemonstrations2022} for expected task helping LLM to better answer.
+aims to get the best answer from one prompt: \begin{description} \item [Zero-shot prompting] provides a prompt for task without prior training on this task and no additional context or guidance. \item [In-Context learning and Few-shot Prompting] provides prompt with relevant context~\citep{brownLanguageModelsAre2020} or demonstration~\citep{minRethinkingRoleDemonstrations2022} for expected task helping LLM to better answer.
 Most well-known example is few-shot learning which provides a prompt with a few examples of expected task for helping to generate the best answer. \item [(Hard) prompt tuning] adjusts the initial prompt, often by trial and error, to improve answer accuracy.
-This improving process can be manual, automated or even programmed~\citep{beurer-kellnerPromptingProgrammingQuery2022}. \item [Soft prompt tuning] creates soft prompts~\citep{lesterPowerScaleParameterEfficient2021} which are concatenated to the input text.
+This improving process can be manual, automated or even programmed~\citep{beurer-kellnerPromptingProgrammingQuery2022, chengTraceNextAutoDiff2024, khattabDSPyCompilingDeclarative2023}. \item [Soft prompt tuning] creates soft prompts~\citep{lesterPowerScaleParameterEfficient2021} which are concatenated to the input text.
 Tokens of this soft prompt are learned vectors optimized end-to-end over a training dataset. \autoref{sec_PETtraining} provides some additional details.
-Some innovative examples are: \begin{itemize} \item[--] {Exploring Universal Intrinsic Task Subspace via Prompt Tuning}: adapt to many NLP tasks with small-scale data by optimizing only a few free parameters in a unified low-dimensional intrinsic task subspace~\citep{qinExploringUniversalIntrinsic2022}. \item[--] {Compositional Task Representations} learn specific codebook for compositional tasks~\citep{shaoCompositionalTaskRepresentations2023}. \end{itemize} \item [Chain-of-thought prompting]~\citep{weiChainThoughtPrompting2022, fuComplexityBasedPromptingMultiStep2023} ask to reason step by step and can provide relevant examples of multi-steps of reasoning/thoughts up to the solution to improve reliability or more easily spot errors in the result.
-It largely outperforms the state-of-the-art results with zero and few-shots learning with the same model on many advanced natural language processing tasks and fine-tuned models trained with hundreds times of examples, with the advantage of being interpretable. \item [Chain-of-hindsight or contrastive prompting]~\citep{liuChainHindsightAligns2023, paranjapePromptingContrastiveExplanations2021} provides examples with qualitative feedback (e.g. comparison and critiques) to better align the model output to preferences.
-It is mostly used for finetuning model but could be used when prompting. \end{description}
+Some innovative examples are: \begin{itemize} \item[--] {Exploring Universal Intrinsic Task Subspace via Prompt Tuning}: adapt to many NLP tasks with small-scale data by optimizing only a few free parameters in a unified low-dimensional intrinsic task subspace~\citep{qinExploringUniversalIntrinsic2022}. \item[--] {Compositional Task Representations} learn specific codebook for compositional tasks~\citep{shaoCompositionalTaskRepresentations2023}. \end{itemize} \item [Chain-of-thought prompting]~\citep{weiChainThoughtPrompting2022} ask to reason step by step and can provide relevant examples of multi-steps of reasoning/thoughts up to the solution to improve reliability or more easily spot errors in the result.
+It largely outperforms the state-of-the-art results with zero and few-shots learning with the same model on many advanced natural language processing tasks and fine-tuned models trained with hundreds times of examples, with the advantage of being interpretable. \item [Chain-of-hindsight or contrastive prompting]~\citep{liuChainHindsightAligns2023} provides examples with qualitative feedback (e.g. comparison and critiques) to better align the model output to preferences.
+It is mostly used for finetuning model but could be used when prompting. \item [Self-reflection]~\citep{shinnReflexionAutonomousAgent2023} prompts the model to improve its next action given its previous track and mistakes. \end{description}